tewarid/tewarid.github.io/_posts/2016/2016-01-15-specify-a-different-ssh-key-for-each-host.md

 tags: ssh key config
 comments: true
 ---
+# Specify a different ssh key for each host

 The `~/.ssh/config` file can be edited to specify a different key/identity for each host.
 This is useful when you have different ssh keys setup on different git servers.